vkop007/ModelDock/README.md

 # ModelDock (All in One LLM Model)
 ![D4343233-A1E6-4AB1-9C13-6452071229B8_1_201_a](https://github.com/user-attachments/assets/eb005f09-301d-4750-907b-67028f45fd7e)

-ModelDock is a unified Next.js application that provides a single, clean chat interface to communicate with all major Large Language Models (LLMs) including ChatGPT, Claude, Gemini, Grok, Qwen, Mistral, and local Ollama models.

-Instead of relying on costly API keys, ModelDock automates real local browser sessions using Puppeteer.
-This allows you to leverage your existing web accounts seamlessly and bypasses typical bot detection systems (like Cloudflare Turnstile).
+Meet ModelDock – the local AI cockpit for power users.
+One clean chat UI, every major LLM.
+ChatGPT, Claude, Gemini, Grok, Qwen, Mistral, Z.ai, even local Ollama – all docked in a single interface and driven by real Chrome sessions, not fragile APIs.
+Forget juggling tabs, logins, and keys; ModelDock reuses your own browser sessions with Puppeteer, defeats typical bot detection, and streams responses back into a unified chat with voice support and full local privacy.
+Use the built‑in developer API to script, automate, and wire every provider into your tools from http://localhost:3000/docs/api without sending a single token to a third‑party server.

 ## Features